BND Hamburger Icon

 The Dow Jones Industrial Average (DJIA) is a stock market index created by Wall Street Journal editor Charles Dow.
 Founded on May 26, 1896, the average is named after Dow and statistician Edward Jones.
 The index shows how 30 large publicly owned U.S. companies have traded during a standard trading session in the stock market.

 About 20 of the DJIA’s 30 component companies are industrial and consumer goods manufacturers.
-The others represent industries including financial services, entertainment and information technology.
+The others represent industries such as financial services, entertainment and information technology.
 The DJIA is just one of Dow Jones’ market indexes.

 How the DJIA works

-The DJIA is designed to provide a clear view of the current stock market, which in turn reflects the state of the U.S. economy.
+The DJIA is designed to provide a clear view of the current stock market, which, in turn, reflects the state of the U.S. economy.
 The index is calculated by adding the prices of the 30 stocks in the average and dividing by a divisor.
-The divisor has shrunk over the years to offset arbitrary events like stock splits and roster changes at companies.
+The divisor has shrunk over the years to offset arbitrary events such as stock splits and roster changes at companies.

 The average itself is price-weighted, which means that each company makes up a fraction of the index proportional to its price.
-With one common divisor, stocks with larger prices have more weight in the index than stocks with lower prices, thus earning the price-weighted index designation.
+With one common divisor, stocks with larger prices have more weight in the index than stocks with lower prices do, thus earning the price-weighted index designation.

 While the Dow value is not the actual average of the prices of its component stocks, the formula generates a consistent value for the index.
-Because the DJIA is made up of large, frequently traded stocks, the price of the DJIA is based on many recent transactions, increasing market indication accuracy.
-For other indexes, less frequently traded stocks can create a less accurate average.
+Because the DJIA is made up of large, frequently traded stocks, the price of the DJIA is based on many recent transactions, thereby increasing market indication accuracy.
+For other indexes, less frequently traded stocks can create a less-accurate average.

 The DJIA’s uses and applications are numerous:

-• The DJIA monitors market conditions, enabling investors to identify overall trends and make smarter investment decisions.
+• The DJIA monitors market conditions, enabling investors to identify overall trends and make smarter decisions for the best return on investment.

 • The DJIA can indicate the future performance of stock holdings, mutual funds and exchange-traded funds relative to the performance of the index.